 \section{Experiments}

-In this section, we study the empirical performance of S-SZD: we start by analyzing performances of S-SZD by increasing the number of directions $l$ and then we compare it with different direct search algorithms.
-We consider Stochastic Three Points (STP)~\cite{stp}, Probabilistic DS (ProbDS)~\cite{prob_ds} and its reduced space variants (ProbDS-RD)~\cite{prob_ds_sketched}.
+In this section, we study the empirical performance of S-SZD: we start by analyzing performances of S-SZD by increasing the number of directions $l$ and then we compare it with different algorithms.
+We consider Stochastic Three Points (STP)~\cite{stp}, Probabilistic DS (ProbDS)~\cite{prob_ds}, its reduced space variants (ProbDS-RD)~\cite{prob_ds_sketched}, COBYLA \cite{Powell1994} and other unstructured finite-difference (FD) algorithms.
+As mentioned in Section \ref{sec:related_work}, finite-difference algorithms emulates first-order methods by approximating the gradient.
+They differ from S-SZD since they do not enforce any structure on the direction matrices, such as orthogonality.
+Specifically, we explore direction matrices constructed by sampling one or more random coordinate directions, random Gaussian directions, and random directions uniformly sampled from a sphere.
+In particular, finite-difference methods with random Gaussian or Spherical directions have been studied in many works - see e.g. \cite{nest,ghadimi_lam,berahas2022theoretical,flaxman2005online,duchi_smoothing}.
 Note that a convergence analysis for these direct search methods is not available in the stochastic setting \cite[Conclusions]{prob_ds_sketched}, and therefore convergence is not guaranteed.
-For S-SZD we consider different strategies to choose the direction matrices: coordinate (S-SZD-CO) and spherical directions (S-SZD-SP) - see Appendix \ref{app:dir_gen} for details.
-For ProbDS/ProbDS-RD we use independent and orthogonal directions.
-Sketching matrices for ProbDS-RD are built by using vectors uniform on a sphere and orthogonal vectors - for details see~\cite{prob_ds_sketched}.
-The number of directions used for pooling matrices of ProbDS is $2d$, the number of directions in sketching matrices of ProbDS-RD is equal to $l=d/2$ i.e. number of directions for S-SZD.
-We refer to Appendix~\ref{app:experiment_details} for further details and results. \paragraph*{Increasing the number of directions} In these experiments, we fix a budget of $5000$ function evaluations and we observe how the performances of S-SZD change by increasing $l$.
+For S-SZD we consider structured spherical directions - see Appendix \ref{app:dir_gen} for details.
+For ProbDS/ProbDS-RD we use independent spherical and orthogonal directions.
+Sketching matrices for ProbDS-RD are built by using orthogonal vectors - for details see~\cite{prob_ds_sketched}.
+The number of directions used for polling matrices of ProbDS is $2$, the sketching matrices ProbDS-RD have size $l = d/2$.
+For finite-difference methods, we consider the algorithms proposed in Flaxman et al. \cite{flaxman2005online}, Berahas et al. \cite{berahas2022theoretical}, Ghadimi \& Lan \cite{ghadimi_lam}, Duchi et al. \cite{duchi_smoothing}, a finite-difference method employing a single random coordinate direction (SCD) and another using $l=d$ coordinate directions (Deterministic FD).
+Note that the first four algorithms are based on non-structured finite-differences approximations.
+The latter two algorithms can be viewed as particular cases of S-SZD, employing coordinate directions with a number of directions equal to $1$ and $d$, respectively.
+We refer to Appendix~\ref{app:experiment_details} for further details and results. \paragraph*{Increasing the number of directions} In these experiments, we fix a budget of $50000$ function evaluations and we observe how the performances of S-SZD change by increasing $l$.
 We report mean and standard deviation using $10$ repetitions.